gilads-otiannoh24/bcm/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Building for Production

+To build the application for production, run the following command:
+\`\`\`bash # build frontend
+cd apps/frontend
+npm run build

+      # build backend
+      cd apps/backend
+      npm run build

+\`\`\`

+This will create a `dist` folders in the project apps directories each, which contains the built frontend and backend

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.